absmach/benchmark/reports/digitalocean-1to1.md

 QoS Level: 2

 In 1-to-1 test 2500 clients subscribe to an exclusive Mainflux channel and the same clients send one message every second on that channel to themselves.
-Both publishers and subcribers are connected with QoS 2, which is the safest and most demanding quality of service level that guarantees that each message is received only once by the intended recipients by using aa four-part handshake.
+Both publishers and subcribers are connected with QoS 2, which is the safest and most demanding quality of service level that guarantees that each message is received exactly once by the intended recipients by using a four-part handshake.

 No message loss was detected.

 **NOTE:** Graphs Time unit is microsecond.